 At the top of this site you will see a list of the states that we sell Marketplace plans in.
 With the exception of California all of those states will default to the Federal Exchange.
 If you do not see your state at the top of our site, we do not sell in that state, but are happy to provide you with a list of were you can find information about your state’s exchange.
 To look up your state’s marketplaces website use this link: State by State Guide to Health Insurance Marketplaces.

 Step 2: Set Up Your Marketplace Exchange Account.

-Once you have identified your Marketplace you will need to set up an account on that website.
-On your state’s health insurance marketplace website, there will most likely be a button that says, “sign up”, “register”, “create an account”, etc. Click on this and follow the prompts.
+Once you have identified your Marketplace you will need to set up an account on your state’s health insurance marketplace website.
+There will most likely be a button that says, “sign up”, “register”, “create an account”, etc. Click on this and follow the prompts.
 You will then likely be required to provide basic information, and choose a user name, password, and security questions for added protection.

 Step 3: Are You Eligible?
 Fill Out Your Eligibility Application

 Not everyone will be eligible for Marketplace Exchange plans, so you will need fill out an eligibility application.
 This application will ask questions about you and your family, such as income, household size, current health coverage information, and more.

 From the information you provide in this section, the marketplace website will calculate if you are eligible for certain discounts on your health insurance premium, such as Medicaid, Children’s Health Insurance Program (CHIP), or the new premium tax subsidies and cost-sharing subsidies.

 Tip: If you are not working with a health insurance agent, from this step forward you will need one to help you navigate the application and plan choices.